10 Places To Visit In Gujarat That Have A Story of Their Own

 This palace is a poet’s dream that was created by a great architect’s vision, but made purely out of the love of a King – How can you not visit this palace?

-11. International Kite Festival in Gujarat: Uttarayan At Ahmedabad!
+11. Witness Uttarayan, An International Kite Festival In Ahmedabad!

 The International Kite Festival in Gujarat is celebrated with an unmatched zest where people across the globe gather to fly kites in unison.
 It is celebrated every January during the festival of Uttarayan, also known as Makar Sakranti – a day when the sun starts to travel northwards marking the end of winter.